timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 <img class="main-content__illustration"
 src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/hypertables-chunks.png"
 alt="A normal table compared to a hypertable.
 The normal table holds data for 3 different days in one container.
-The hypertable contains there containers, called chunks, each of which holds data for a separate day." />
+The hypertable contains 3 containers, called chunks, each of which holds data for a separate day." />

 <highlight type="note">
 TimescaleDB divides time into potential chunk ranges, based on the